cuteday/KiRaRay/README.md

 ### Epilogue

-I really wish to add more features and make it a fully-functional path-tracing renderer.
+Although the initial purpose of this project is to let me (a beginner) learn c++ and optix in a more interesting way, I really wish to add more features and make it a fully-functional path-tracing renderer.
 However, it may be a long process and I don't know if I will continue to do it.
 Since in reality i'm acting like a lazy old uncle, trying to sleep as more as possible (\*/ω＼\*).

 <details>
 <summary>blue archive meme</summary>